-- Slice the pork belly into smaller slabs.
+- Slice the pork belly into smaller slabs to fit in your brining bag.
 I like to cut mine into thirds, as they generally fit perfectly in a 1-gallon ziplock bag.
 Place each slab on a sheet of parchment paper.

 - One at a time, pick up the cut pork belly and place it on the scale.
 Measure in grams.
 Write the weight on the top of your sticky note.

-- Calculate your dry brine.
-I use this awesome web-based calculator and select the following options; US curing standards, Skin Off.
+- Calculate your dry brine: For every 454g of pork belly, you need 10 g coarse kosher salt, 5 g brown sugar, and 1 g curing salt.
+If the math stresses you out, use this use this awesome web-based calculator and select the following options; US curing standards, Skin Off.
 Then I use the measurements listed for salt, sugar and the minimum amount of nitrates.
 Write these numbers on your sticky note.
 Place each one beside the corresponding slab.

 - Make the dry brine.
 Place your small bowl on the scale and tare it out.
 Measure the specified amount of salt, then tare, add the sugar, tare, and then the nitrate salt.
 Mix this together thoroughly.
 Do this with all slabs of bacon, being sure to keep each brine mix with the correct slab.